TL;DR: Key Points to Know About Filing a Civil Suit Without a Lawyer

 Step 1: How to File a Verified Complaint

-Every lawsuit begins with a complaint—or, in some circumstances, a petition or a motion—along with a filing fee.
+Every lawsuit begins with drafting and filing complaints—or, in some circumstances, a petition or a motion—along with paying the required filing fees.
+Complaints are formal legal documents that initiate lawsuits and outline the basis for your claim.
 Your complaint is the foundation for your lawsuit: it outlines what happened and who you believe to be at fault (the “defendant”).
 You must explain your claim, or “cause of action”, to the defendant.
 Your complaint should be well organized, accurate, and factual; avoid making assumptions or using emotional language to describe your damages.
+Filing fees are required to file your complaint and may vary by court; you should check with the clerk’s office for the current fees.
+If you wish to proceed without paying the filing fees, you may request a fee waiver from the court.

 The Colorado Judicial Branch has several complaint forms to use in drafting your complaint.
 The complaint form is available online, but you may also write your own complaint.
+You can obtain these forms from the clerk’s office or the court’s website.
 You can handwrite or type your information, but your documents must be complete and legible.
-You are legally required to submit your complaint in English on 8-1/2” x 11” paper and include:
+You are legally required to submit your complaint in English on 8-1/2″ x 11″ paper and include:

 It is best to have a “date-stamped” copy which shows when you filed the original.
 Make sure to make several copies, including one for your own reference.
 Additionally, it is a good idea to have a “date-stamped” copy to show when you filed the original.